Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 built on top of the network abstraction (NA) layer’s callback mechanism.
 A callback mechanism presents two advantages compared to a traditional request based model: there is no explicit `wait()` control point;
-cancelation of operations can be easily done without any additional code branching.
+cancellation of operations can be easily done without any additional code branching.

 Mercury’s progress is directly driven by NA’s progress.
 When an NA